chrisaugu/pngx-api/README.md

 ---

 ## Description
 API endpoint that exposes stock quotes from [pngx.com](http://www.pngx.com.pg/data/).
 PNGX-API is part of [crisbot](https://github.com/chrisaugu/cristhebot).
-PNGX-API is part of Crisbot.io, my personal bot which is still under heavy development.
+PNGX-API was part of CrisBot - my personal bot which is still under heavy development but now is a standalone server.

 * A simple football stats and live-score Android app
 * A user can select a league they want to view the league table, top scorers and also be updated on the live-scores in realtime